Academic Advising for New and Continuing Students

 Explore and accomplish your goals through academic advising.
 Whether you plan to transfer to a four-year college or university or you want to go directly into the workforce, you will need to complete your degree/certificate.
 We help you gain the information you need so that you can achieve your goals and succeed at PPCC.

 Students certain of their educational goals are advised by Program Advisors.
-Services are typically by appointment, but some walk-in hours may be available.
+Advising is done by appointment.
+You can make an appointment through Navigate.
 Program Advisors are grouped by career clusters.
-Students may find their Program Advisors by exploring the following career cluster pages.
+Students may find their Program Advisor by exploring the following career cluster pages:

 - Arts, Business and Hospitality

 - Science, Technology, Engineering and Math (STEM) and Applied Sciences

 Program Advisors provide the following services in academic advising:

 - Create multiple-semester degree plans for students through the online Degree Check resource.